Configure structured output for LLMs

 Summary

-In this guide, you learned how to enforce structured formats in model outputs using JSON schemas, guided choices, regular expressions, grammars, and structural tags.
-You also picked up performance tips on troubleshooting, optimization, streaming, and handling reasoning outputs.
+In this guide, you learned how to enforce structured formats in model outputs using JSON schemas, choice constraints, regular expressions, grammar constraints, and structural tags.
+You also learned performance tips on troubleshooting, optimization, streaming, and handling reasoning outputs.

 To explore related patterns such as function calling or tool use, see LLMs and agentic AI on Anyscale.